monkemanmatt/resources/index.md

 ---
 title: Welcome to the vault :)
 ---
-This page will be dedicated to providing you with useful links such as software, tutorials, websites, and other stuff!
+This page will be dedicated to providing you with useful links to software, tutorials, websites, and other stuff!

 ## utility (very useful)
 ### windows_tools